TeddyHartanto/php_pdf_image_text_recognizer/README.md

-# php_pdf_image_text_recognizer
+# php_pdf_text_recognizer
-Simple recognition of images and texts on a PDF file
+Simple recognition of texts on a PDF file